 TO BE CONTINUED...

-As you see, over the years many lives and communities have been enriched and improved; however, there is still a need to change and further improve the quality of every individual and community; but we can’t do it without you.
+Over the years, many lives and communities have been enriched and improved through United Way.
+However, there is still a need to change and further improve the quality life for every individual and community; but we can’t do it without you.
 We can make a difference by Living United.
 You can help by volunteering or donating.